It starts like any other day. A hot cuppa, email, work. Then it happens.

 1. Inspect Your Bill

 Let's be honest.
-Smartphones have become one of the must-have utilities in most people's lives.
+Mobiles have become one of the must-have utilities in most people's lives.
 Everyone has one--even grandma.

 So when the bill arrives, you look at the ransom-like sum and go “Hey!
 I need it!” and pay regardless.